-Sustainability standards are crucial for the promotion of environmentally friendly practices in the building and construction industry.
-Property sector.
-They provide a framework for assessing and minimising the environmental, social and economic impact of buildings.
-At a time when climate change and the depletion of natural resources are becoming ever more pressing, such standards are becoming increasingly important.
+Sustainability standards are crucial for promoting environmentally friendly practices in the construction and Property sector.
+They provide a framework for assessing and minimising the environmental, social and economic impacts of buildings.
+At a time when climate change and the depletion of natural resources are becoming increasingly urgent issues, such standards are becoming increasingly important.

-They not only help to protect the environment, but also to improve people's quality of life by creating healthy and sustainable living spaces.
-The Implementation of sustainability standards is often achieved through Certification systemsthe specific Criteria and assessment methods.
-These systems enable architects, developers and owners to plan and implement their projects while minimising their environmental footprint.
+They not only help to protect the environment, but also improve people's quality of life by creating healthy and sustainable living spaces.
+The Implementation Sustainability standards are often implemented through Certification systemsthe specific Criteria and assessment methods.
+These systems enable architects, builders and owners to plan and implement their projects while minimising their environmental footprints.

 The best-known certification systems include LEED (Leadership in Energy and Environmental Design) and BREEAM (Building Research Establishment Environmental Assessment Method).
 Both systems have established themselves internationally and offer different approaches to assessing the Sustainability of buildings.